+When drafts on Boston or New York cannot be procured, we desire our patrons

 When drafts on Boston or New York cannot be procured, we desire our patrons to send, in lieu thereof, a post-office money order.
 Subscriptions discontinued at the expiration of the time paid for.

-Bubscriptions of a subscription of the subscription of cents per year, for pre-payment of American postage.

-Post-Owner American postage.

-Post-Owner American for subscription of the subscription of the post-owner of the subscription of the post-owner of the subscription of the post-owner of the subscription of the paper changed from one town to another, must always give the name of the Town, County and State to which it has been sent. been sent.
+Subscribers in Canada will add to the terms of subscription 20 cents per year, for pre-payment of American postage.
+Post-Office Address and name of State Subscribers wishing the direction of their paper changed from one town to another, must always give the name of the Town, County and State to which it has been said.

-been sent.

-Subscribers are informed that twenty-six numbers of the BANNEE compose a volume.
-Thus we publish two volumes a year.
+Specimen Copies sent Free.
+Subscribers are informed that twenty-six numbers of the BARNER compose a volame.
+This we publish two volumes ay ar.

-ADVENTISEMENTS inserted at twenty cents per line for the first, and fifteen cents per line for each subsequent insertion.

-All communications intended for publication, or in any way connected with the Editorial Department, should be addressed to the EDITOR.
+ADVERTISHENTS inserted at twenty cents per line for the first, and fifteen cents per line for each subsequent inserting for publication, or in any way connected with the Editorial Department. should be addressed to the EDITOR.
 Letters to the Editor, not intended for publication, should be marked "private" on the envelope.